ngokevin/zamboni/docs/api/topics/ratings.rst

             ]
         }

+    :param has_flagged: whether this review has been flagged for review, either already by the user, or by the set of anonymous users.
+    :type has_flagged: boolean
     :param is_author: whether the authenticated user is the author of the rating.
                      Parameter not present in anonymous requests.
     :type is_author: boolean